The Types of Colleges: The Basics

 Is a college the same thing as a university?
 What does "liberal arts" mean?
 Why are some colleges called public and others private?
-Here are the basics on the types of colleges is imperative to making the right decision.
+Knowing the basics in regard to different types of colleges is imperative to making the right decision.

 Public colleges are funded by local and state governments and usually offer lower tuition rates than private colleges, especially for students who are residents of the state where a college is located.

-These are businesses that typically offer career training.
+For-profit institutions are businesses that typically offer career training.
 Although these colleges offer a variety of degree programs, it's wise to exercise caution when applying to a for-profit school.
 The degree programs often come at a higher cost, meaning students graduate with more debt.
-Credits earned may not transfer to other colleges, so be sure to check with the admission office at each college.
+Credits earned may not transfer to other colleges so be sure to check with the admissions office at each institution.

 Four-year and two-year colleges

-Four-year colleges offer four-year programs that lead to a bachelor's degree.
+Four-year institutions are referred to as undergraduate colleges.
+Four-year colleges specifically offer bachelor's degree programs.
 These include universities and liberal arts colleges.

-Two-year colleges offer programs that last up to two years that lead to a certificate or an associate degree.
-These include community colleges, vocational-technical colleges and career colleges.
+Two-year colleges offer certificate programs that can be completed in under two years.
+They also offer two-year associate degrees.
+These include community colleges, vocational-technical colleges, and career colleges.

-These colleges offer a broad base of courses in the liberal arts, which includes areas such as literature, history, languages, mathematics and life sciences.
-Most are private and offer four-year programs that lead to a bachelor's degree.
-These colleges can prepare you for a variety of careers or for graduate study.
+These institutions offer numerous courses in liberal arts in areas such as literature, history, languages, mathematics, and life sciences.
+Most of these institutions are private and offer four-year bachelor's degree programs.
+These colleges prepare students for a multiplicity of careers as well as graduate studies.

-Universities often are larger and offer more majors and degree options—bachelor's, master's and doctoral degrees—than colleges.
-Most universities contain several smaller colleges, such as colleges of liberal arts, engineering or health sciences.
-These colleges can prepare you for a variety of careers or for graduate study.
+Universities are larger institutions that offer a wider variety of academic majors and degree options.
+These schools provide bachelor's, master's, and doctoral degrees.
+Most universities contain several smaller colleges, such as colleges of education, engineering, or health sciences.
+These colleges can prepare you for a wide range of careers or for graduate study.

-Community colleges offer two-year associate degrees that prepare you to transfer to a four-year college to earn a bachelor's degree.
-They also offer other associate degrees and certificates that focus on preparing you for a certain career.
-Community colleges are often an affordable option with relatively low tuition.
+Community colleges offer two-year associate degrees that prepare undergraduates for four-year institutions offering bachelor programs.
+They also provide career-specific associate degrees and certificates.
+Community colleges are an affordable option because of their low tuition costs.

 Vocational-technical and career colleges offer specialized training in a particular industry or career.
-Possible programs of study include the culinary arts, firefighting, dental hygiene and medical-records technology.
-These colleges usually offer certificates or associate degrees.
+Areas of study include the culinary arts, firefighting, dental hygiene, and medical-records technology.
+These colleges usually offer students certificates or associate degree programs.